-Small Tobacco-Growing Farms.
-According to the USDA, family farms remain a key part of United States' agriculture making up 98% of all farms and providing 88% of production.
-Most farms are small family farms that operate almost half of U.S. farmland and generate approximately 21% of production.
-As seen in Table 11 above, 98.8% of tobacco-growing farms are family controlled.
+controlled.
 As of 2017, there were 6,237 tobacco-growing farms in the United States, and, as defined above, they will be greatly affected by the Proposed Rule in a number of ways.
-97

 Small Governmental Jurisdictions.
 As delineated in the previous sections, rural communities are tied to the well-being of the agricultural economy with 22.4% of all non-metro areas dependent on the agricultural sector.
-By definition, the governments of these rural communities are considered small governmental jurisdictions by the Regulatory Flexibility Act.
-The Proposed Rule will likely impact these localities in a number of ways, including loss of tax revenue from impacted farms, retail sales, and MSA payments.
+80 By definition, the governments of these rural communities are considered small governmental jurisdictions by the Regulatory Flexibility Act.
+The Proposed Rule will likely impact these localities in a number of ways, including loss of tax revenue from impacted farms and retail sales.
 Furthermore, the burden of enforcement and compliance with the Proposed Rule will ultimately be placed on these small governmental bodies.
-This includes not only the enforcement at the retail level, but the likely increase to illicit trade that will result from a ban on menthol cigarettes.
+This includes not only the enforcement at the retail level, but the likely increase to illicit trade that will result from a ban on flavored cigars.

 Conclusion.
 FDA is required in its analysis to take into consideration the small businesses and governmental jurisdictions impacted by the Proposed Rule.
-The Regulatory Impact Analysis at it is currently written overlooks the rural localities and farming operations that supply the majority of tobacco leaf to the U.S. market and should be considered prior to the Agency moving forward with rulemaking.
+The Regulatory Impact Analysis at it is currently written overlooks the rural localities and farming operations, including the underrepresented Amish and Mennonite communities, that supply tobacco leaf to the U.S. cigar market and should be considered prior to the Agency moving forward with rulemaking.